Bid and Ask price. Spread

 There are 2 types of currency prices at Forex are Bid and Ask.
 The price we pay to buy the pair is called Ask.
 It is always slightly above the market price.
 The price, at which we sell the pair on Forex, is called Bid.
 It is always slightly below the market price.

 The price we see on the chart is always a Bid price.
-Later on, we will find out how to check the Ask price in our trading platform.
 Ask price is always higher than the Bid price by a few pips.
-The difference between these two prices is called spread.
-Spread is commission we pay to our broker for every transaction.
-You’ve probably faced a similar logic in a bank exchanger: rates are always different for sellers and buyers.
+Spread is the difference between these two prices.
+In other words, it is a commission you pay to your broker for every transaction.

 SPREAD = ASK – BID